tiffkwan/Pianooooo/README.md

 ### Statement

 A basic, classic piano with white and black keys.
 This program will be controlled, using/clicking the mouse.
+It was interesting to see how complex it is to code a seemingly simple object/game.
+During the process of creating this code, it was fascinating to learn how to use abstraction to make the code easier to read and easier to work with.

 ### Results